 This fascinating and inspiring documentary tells the story of three boys from Sudan, Africa.
 From a country torn apart by civil war and having suffered a life of chaos and destruction they are offered the chance to build up a life in America.
 Because they were Christians, they had to flee their country.
 Because they had lost their parents, they had to do it on their own.
 Now living in America and reflecting back on their youth we see how The struggle continues and the sadness remains.
 But this documentary is uplifting nonetheless, in the face of utter despair we get shown incredible strong spirits and amazing wit.
 This documentary gives us a powerful look at our own culture with a new pair of eyes.
 This will be one of the most beautiful documentaries you will ever see.

-Order God Grew Tired Of Us at Amazon.
+Watch God Grew Tired Of Us at Amazon

 An Inconvenient Truth